 Middle East resolutions in the General Assembly

-Every year, a number of resolutions dealing with various aspects of the Middle East conflict are negotiated and voted on in the United Nations General Assembly and its committees.
-In 2019, too, a total of 18 resolutions were negotiated under eight “agenda items”.
+In 2021, too, Middle East resolutions were negotiated in the UN under various items of the agenda.
 These include, for example, the work of the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) or the human rights situation in the occupied territories.

-EU’s coordinated negotiating and voting strategy
+EU’s negotiating and voting strategy

-Having a joint EU negotiating and voting strategy enables Germany and its partners in the EU to influence the drafting of the texts.
+In negotiating and voting on Middle East resolutions, Germany coordinates closely with the other EU member states.
+Having a joint negotiating and voting strategy enables Germany and its partners in the EU to influence the drafting of the texts.
 Acting together in intensive negotiations with the Palestinian side, the European Union is regularly able to block decisions that are unbalanced vis-à-vis Israel, or to reject unacceptable formulations in resolutions for which there is anyway a majority in the General Assembly.

 Following intense negotiations on the texts in keeping with the criteria outlined above, the EU member states have in recent years found themselves able to vote in favour of the majority of Middle East resolutions.
 These resolutions make it possible, for example, for the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) to provide urgently needed humanitarian assistance.
 At the same time, they underline the importance of a negotiated two-state solution and formulate the expectations that the parties to the conflict will contribute to a sustainable solution for peace.